SajedehAdelia/Jardin-framework/README.md

 # Jardin-framework
-Just the bases of the Jardin site without any attachments to central server
+Just the bases of the Jardin site without any attachments to central server.